yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth-app2app-browserless.md

 * Store Cookies it obtains in HTTP responses.
 * Send Cookies in subsequent HTTP requests.

-### Downgrade to App2Web
+### Fallback to using the browser

-If *Client App* obtains an HTTP response other than a 3xx redirect, a new flow MUST be initiated using the browser.
+If *Client App* obtains an HTTP 2xx response, a new flow MUST be initiated **using the browser**.
 It is NOT RECOMMENDED to relaunch the current flow's last authorization request on the browser as:

-* Single-use elements such as a *request_uri* might have been used in the request, and if so relaunching on the browser will fail.
+* Single-use elements such as *request_uri* might have been used in the request, and if so relaunching the request on the browser will fail.
-* Upstream Authorization Servers may have returned necessary cookies to *Client App*, which are unavailable to the browser.
+* Authorization Servers previously engaged may have returned cookies to *Client App*, which would be unavailable to the browser and cause the flow to fail.

-Therefore *Client App* MUST start a new flow, launching on the browser a new authorization request without the **app2app** scope, which then follows an *App2Web* flow as described in "OAuth 2.0 for Native Apps" {{RFC8252}}.
+Therefore *Client App* MUST start a new flow by launching on the browser a new authorization request without the **app2app** scope, which then follows "OAuth 2.0 for Native Apps" {{RFC8252}} and does not require further elaboration in this document.

-**Note**: Downgrade to App2Web occurs also in case the Authorization Server redirects the user by means other than HTTP 3xx, such as HTTP Form, Javascript code etc.
+Note - In future interactions *Client App* MAY retry the *browser-less App2App* flow because past usage of the browser might have resulted from lack of *User-Interacting App* on the user's device.
+Since in the meantime the app may have been installed, retrying may achieve the desired *browser-less App2App* flow.

 ### Processing by User-Interacting Authorization Server's App: